-The treated effluent may be applied by surface irrigation.
-Surface sprays must be of the large droplet type that do not produce aerosols and are to be regularly rotated throughout the effluent application area to evenly spread hydraulic and nutrient loads.
+The treated effluent may be applied by surface irrigation Surface sprays must be of the large droplet type that do not produce aerosols and are to be regularly rotated throughout the area to evenly spread hydraulic and nutrient loads.

-The treated effluent may also be applied by sub-surface irrigation.
-Flush return lines to the AWTS to be installed to ensure flocculants in the lines are recycled back to the tank.
+The treated effluent may also be applied by sub-surface lush return lines to the AWTS to be installed to ensure flocculants in the lines are recycled back to the tank.
 Pressure compensating dripper heads to be used.
 Vacuum breakers or air release valves to be installed at highest point in irrigation field, to prevent migration of soil into irrigation lines.
 Irrigation laterals to be installed on the contour at 100mm depth and at nominal 1000mm spacing.
 A disc filter of 150mm x 400mm utilising the red coloured filter disks is to be installed upstream of irrigation system.
 Filters to be cleaned at minimum quarterly service intervals.
+Ensure irrigation lines are flushed at quarterly service intervals (via return lines)

-House area and rainwater tank runoff to be directed clear of the effluent application area.
+House area and rainwater tank runoff to be directed well clear of the irrigation area.

 The irrigation area must not be disturbed by any building activity such as stockpiles of excavated material or vehicle traffic.
-Livestock to be excluded from the site.